-Students must complete designated prerequisite courses before registering for certain courses and must take co-requisite courses during the same term.
-Such requirements are indicated as part of the course descriptions.
-Students are responsible for taking courses in sequence and at the proper level.
+quisite courses before ke co-requisite courses indicated as part of the le for taking courses in sequence and at the proper level.
 Failure to adhere to prerequisite and co-requisite requirements may result in the students being withdrawn from the courses.